QuickSpot/walter-arduino/examples/bluecherry/README.md

 ## Purpose

-This program sends and receives mqtt data using the DPTechnics BlueCherry cloud platform.
+This sketch sends and receives mqtt data using the DPTechnics BlueCherry cloud platform.
 It also supports OTA updates which are scheduled through the BlueCherry web interface.

 ## Required Hardware